EDUCATIONAL ELECTRIC MOTORS ASSEMBLY TUTORIALS

 Windows/Mac version - PDF Format ©

-With the help of text, drawings, digital pictures, and great looking animations, students are guided step-by-step in assembling each part of every electric motor.
-If the students follow the sequence of instructions and pictures in each tutorial, there is no doubt their motors will work.
-In addition, instructions are also provided about the best places in the Internet where the wire for the coils and magnets can be purchased.
+Using text, drawings, digital images, and eye-catching animations, students are guided step-by-step through assembling each part of an electric motor.
+By following the sequence of instructions and pictures in each tutorial, they can be confident their motors will work.
+The tutorials also include tips on the best places online to buy wire for the coils and magnets.

 The picture above shows a Toothpick motor.
 As it can be observed, a steel needle penetrates the toothpick.
 A coil is built around the needle.

-This learning experience can be adapted by science teachers as a motivating lab activity in electricity for an entire class.
-Teachers could use a large model to guide the students in making the coil and other parts of the electric motor.
-If a computer lab is available, the students just need to follow the instructions shown in the different computers.
-After all the needed materials have been obtained, it takes between 1 and 2 hours to assemble and test successfully a toothpick motor.
+Science teachers can turn this into a fun, hands-on lab activity in electricity for the whole class.
+Using a large model, they can guide students in building the coil and other parts of an electric motor.
+If there’s access to a computer lab, students can simply follow the instructions displayed on the computers.
+Once all the materials are ready, it usually takes about 1 to 2 hours to assemble and successfully test a toothpick motor.

-The animations of about 40 different motors are incorporated in the software.
+The animations of about 40 different motors are incorporated.

-Another electric motor that students can construct is the Paperclip motor.
-This motor is the simplest of the four to make.
-To assemble this motor takes about 10 minutes, which is basically the time needed to make the coil.
-Students are suggested to construct several coils, each one containing from 1 to 20 loops of wire, and later check which coil appears to be turning the best.
+Another electric motor students can build is the Paperclip motor, the easiest of the four to make.
+It takes about 10 minutes to assemble, mostly spent making the coil.
+Students are encouraged to create several coils, each with 1 to 20 loops of wire, and then see which one spins the best.
+For smooth spinning, the insulation needs to be scraped in a specific way, as explained in the tutorial.

-For this project students need to use insulated wire, from gauge 20 to gauge 30, to make the coil.
-After a coil has been made, a razor blade is needed to scratch off some of the thin layer of insulation.
-The coil is then supported by two large uninsulated paper clips that have been reshaped, as it is shown in the picture above and in the animation below.
-The object shown on top of the D size battery is a ring ceramic magnet.
-To supply the electric current, instead of the D size battery, an old power supply of a cellular phone and a small plastic bottle could be used.
+For this project, students need insulated wire between gauge 20 and gauge 30 to make the coil.
+Once the coil is made, a razor blade is used to scrape off some of the thin insulation layer.
+The coil is then held by two large uninsulated paper clips that have been reshaped, as shown in the picture above and the animation below.
+On top of the D-size battery sits a ring ceramic magnet.
+To power the motor, a D-size battery can be replaced with an old cell phone power supply and a small plastic bottle.

-This oustanding product clearly explains the different materials that are needed to build all four motors, and how to get them.
-The D size battery, the wire and the magnets can be purchased at Walmart, Home Depot, Ebay, Amazon, and in science supply stores.
-A good news is that the rest of the materials, a rubber band, a cork, two large paper clips, and a small piece of card board are found in most homes.
+This product clearly outlines the materials needed to build the motor and where to find them.
+D-size batteries are widely available, while the wire and magnets can be purchased at Walmart, Home Depot, eBay, Amazon, and science supply stores.
+The rest of the materials—a rubber band, a cork, two large paper clips, and a small piece of cardboard—are commonly found at home.
+To cut the costs to $1 per motor, swap the D-size battery for a USB power supply from an old cell phone, which works great.
+Each product explains this process well.

 Note: